 To the remaining third add more powdered sugar.
-The amount of powdered sugar may very a bit depending on how even you divided your dough.
+The amount of powdered sugar may vary a bit depending on how even you divided your dough.
 Basically, you want the dough to hold its shape, so if you make it into a ball it shouldn’t feel like it is melting and spreading across your hand.
 Place dough in a container and cover it well.

 Place a different third of the dough into the mixer and to this one add cocoa powder and some powdered sugar.
-Again, the amount of cocoa and powdered sugar added may very, you want this one to be stiff like the first.
+Again, the amount of cocoa and powdered sugar added may vary, you want this one to be stiff like the first.
 Place in a well-covered container.

 To the last third, you are going to add powdered sugar and peanut powder.
 The amounts may vary but make it good and stiff.
 Place it in a well-covered container and set aside.

 As a slight side note, this is the first time I have used peanut powder and I have to say it’s pretty cool stuff.
-It works perfectly for this recipe and any other recipe that you want peanut flavor in but don’t need added moisture.
+It works perfectly for this recipe and any other recipe that you want peanut flavor in but don’t need the added moisture.
 Also, if you add it to plain greek yogurt with some brown sugar it makes a killer apple dip!

 Next, bake your cakes (two 9×13 inch layer) and make your frosting.
 You can use any flavor of cake you would like to, just make sure it is fully cooled (preferably frozen) before using it.
 You can also use any kind of frosting that you want to, I used my go-to frosting, and tint it a light green.
-So, once your ready the just put a bit of frosting on your cake board (this will help keep the cake from sliding all over).
+So, once you’re ready the just put a bit of frosting on your cake board (this will help keep the cake from sliding all over).

 Place a layer of cake on top.

 Spread on a thin layer of your frosting, for the filling.